-The first license (PPL) will make you eligible to fly on small single engine airplanes, such as Cessna 172 or Piper Tomahawk and others.
-With this license you will be able to transport maximum 3 passengers, but you cannot get paid.
+The first license (PPL) will make you eligible to fly on small single-engine airplanes, such as Cessna 172 or Piper Tomahawk and others.
+With this license, you will be able to transport a maximum of 3 passengers, but you cannot get paid.

 You will have to attend a flight school, pass medical exams, study all the theory as part of ground school and do 45 hours of flight training.

-Ground school is performed either in classroom with a group of people or one-on-one lessons with a flight instructor, but many flight schools also use computer based training or online learning.
+Ground school is performed either in a classroom with a group of people or one-on-one lessons with a flight instructor, but many flight schools also use computer-based training or online learning.

 Commercial Pilot License

 The second license you will have to get is the CPL.
 It requires 150 hours of flight training and it allows you to transport passengers and to get paid.
 In other words, you can start working as a pilot.

 This also means that you will have to get other licenses, such as: